How Narrative Works with Carlo Gebler

 Course Summary

 Carlo Gébler has written a number of novels, most recently The Innocent of Falkland Road and I, Antigone.
 He has also written short fiction, children’s fiction and works for the theatre.
 The way that story works is essential to all these different forms.
-In each hour-long session at the Irish Writers’ Centre, Carlo Gébler will read aloud a short story (a classic, from the canon) and then explain how, in his opinion, it works.
-A different aspect of narrative will be explored each week.
+This one day course will run for 4 hours and each hour Carlo Gébler will read aloud a short story (a classic, from the canon) and then explain how, in his opinion, it works.
+A different aspect of narrative will be explored each hour.

 Course Outline

-Because participants need do nothing but turn up and listen, the titles to be analysed each week are not listed but the authors can be: Week One, Jorge Luis Borges; Week Two, Varlam Shalamov, Week Three, Katherine Mansfield, Week Four, Elizabeth Bowen or Isaac Babel.
-The choice of the Week Four author will be made in Week Three.
+Because participants need do nothing but turn up and listen, the titles to be analysed are not listed but the authors can be: Jorge Luis Borges; Varlam Shalamov, Katherine Mansfield, Elizabeth Bowen or Isaac Babel.
 Participants will not be expected to produce work and Carlo Gébler cannot undertake to look at the participants’ work either.

 Course Outcomes